yiwxng/Cloud_Infrastructure_Notes/README.md

 terraform code - builds cloud infra resources terraform state - the information that keep track of the resources created/ what terraform knows about the current resource status

+Terraform work stages:
+1. write code for desired cloud infra
+2. terraform generates a plan of all the resources that needs to be created, modified and deleted base on your code
+3. apply

+## CICD Pipeline
+a process that has many sequential stages, where each stage will use certain tools and data in order to stream line swd, testing, deployment

+### terraform stages and CICD relationship
+Terraform stage (init, plan, apply) configuration (not action themselves) responsible for plan of deploying resources

+### what if you want the resources to be created in a specific order?

 I've learned a lot in my intern role, I believe one can summarize the main areas of cloud infrastructure into the six areas.

+## what is devOps

 ## what is cloud infrastructure?

-## why do we/ companies use cloud infra now? and using less on prem?
+### why do we/ companies use cloud infra now? and using less on prem?

-## how do we build, use, maintain, destroy cloud infrastructure resouces?
+### how do we build, use, maintain, destroy cloud infrastructure resouces?

 ## What are the six main areas of cloud infrastructure?
 With specific examples from AWS.
 1. Core infrastructure